 - The DP program, which meets the academic requirements for the entrance to the Dietetic Internship. - The Dietetic Internship (DI), a post-baccalaureate program, designed to meet the supervised practice requirements for registration eligibility.
-See additional information on the AU DI program in Appendix B.
+See additional information on the AU DI program on pages 31-32.